chef/chef-web-docs/chef_master/source/supermarket_share_cookbook.rst

       stove login --username USER --key ~/chef-repo/.chef/KEY.pem

    Stove will save this information to its configuration file under ``~/.stove``.
-Note that if you've just downloaded the Hosted Chef starter kit, your private key  will be located in the chef-repo that was created by the starter kit, under ``/chef-repo/.chef/USERNAME.pem``.
+Note that if you've downloaded the Hosted Chef starter kit, the private key is located within its chef-repo under ``/chef-repo/.chef/USERNAME.pem``.

 #.
 Navigate to the root of the cookbook that you want to upload, then initialize Stove: